Evaluations

 name | Human-readable identifier, unique per tenant for seeded rows |

-category | Free-form label used to group and filter runs (red-team, tool-safety, etc.) |
+category | Free-form label used to group and filter runs (red-team-prompt-injection, red-team-tool-misuse, etc.) |

 query | The prompt the agent under test will receive |

-systemPrompt | Optional override of the template’s system prompt |
+systemPrompt | Optional per-case override of the platform agent’s baseline system prompt |

 assertions | Array of assertion objects (see below) |